|

 The room was rather cramped for three of us.
 Considering its location to the city center and nearby Hong Kong's MTR subway station, the Best Western hotel wasn't bad at all.
 We had to walk to the

-Sheung Wan station about 25 minutes, and it'd be interesting if we can truly blend with the locals.
+Sheung Wan station for about 25 minutes, and it'd be interesting if we could truly blend with the locals.

 |